Assault Attorney in Colorado Springs

 Assault in the First Degree

 First-degree assault is the most severe assault classification in Colorado.
-The courts will levy assault in the first degree charges against a person who intentionally causes serious bodily injury via the use of a deadly weapon.
-The assault charge can also be first degree if the injuries or the intent to injure are severe and/or permanent.
-First-degree assault will be the charge if you harm or threaten harm to a police officer, firefighter, emergency medical provider, judge or prison/detention center workers.
+The courts will levy assault in the first-degree charges against a person who intentionally causes serious bodily injury via the use of a deadly weapon.
+The assault charge can also be first-degree if the injuries or the intent to injure are severe and/or permanent.
+First-degree assault will be the charge if you harm or threaten harm to a police officer, firefighter, emergency medical provider, judge or prison/detention center worker.

-The keywords that trigger first-degree assault are “use a deadly weapon” and “severity of the injuries” and whether the injured party was acting in an official capacity.
+The keywords that trigger first-degree assault are “use a deadly weapon,” “severity of the injuries,” and whether the injured party was acting in an official capacity.
 The law considers an assault in the first degree a Class 3 felony in Colorado.
 If the courts consider the assault to be a “crime of passion” then the court may raise the charge to a Class 5 felony.

 Learn more: Colorado Criminal Code Statutes, Assault in the First Decree